-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Ecological Restoration Business Association (ERBA) submitted a public comment letter to the U.S. Fish and Wildlife Service, advocating for significant improvements to the Section 10(a) program of the Endangered Species Act (ESA).
 The organization's recommendations aim to enhance the clarity and effectiveness of conservation benefit agreements, plans, and permits.

-In the letter, ERBA emphasizes the need for clear standards and roles in the Section 10(a) permitting proc more ST
+In the letter, ERBA emphasizes the need for clear standards and roles in the Section 10(a) permitting process.
+"The need for reforms to make Section 10's pr more ST

 EDF Power Solutions North America Proposes New Species Conservation Plan Framework For Improved ESA Compliance (10)

 WASHINGTON, July 11 -- EDF Power Solutions North America has submitted a public comment letter to the U.S. Fish and Wildlife Service (USFWS) proposing an innovative Species Conservation Plan (SCP) framework to enhance the Endangered Species Act (ESA) Section 10 permitting process.
-Taylor Foley, Director of Environmental Permitting at EDF, highlighted the challenges and inefficiencies experienced with the current Habitat Conservation Plans (HCPs) as primarily designed for real estate projects rat more ST
+Taylor Foley, Director of Environmental Permitting at EDF, highlighted the challenges and inefficiencies experienced with the current Habitat Conservation Plans (HCPs) as primarily designed for real estate projects rather than energy infrastructure.

 Efforts to Combat Deceptive Ticketing Practices Urged in Public Comment Letterc from Circus Ring of Fame Foundation (10)